 Competition, demand fluctuations and cyclicality are the most significant drivers of sales volumes and pricing for our products.
 We face significant competition from domestic and foreign producers in all of our businesses.
-For example, in the market for our cellulose specialties product line, increased cellulose specialties production capacity from our competitors, some of whom have lower raw material, wood and production costs than we do, combined with demand weakness, have collectively contributed to substantially lower cellulose specialties sales prices over the past several years.
+For example, in the market for our cellulose specialties product line, increased cellulose specialties production capacity from our competitors, some of whom have lower raw material, wood and production costs than we do, combined with demand weakness, can collectively contribute to lower cellulose specialties sales prices over periods of time.
 Likewise, certain cellulose specialty grade volumes have declined meaningfully in recent years due to these factors.
-The COVID-19 pandemic exacerbated these dynamics and may continue to do so.
-Our high-purity commodity products for viscose and absorbent materials applications were also at extremely low pricing levels in 2019 and 2020.
-While these levels began to slowly rebound during the latter part of 2020 and increased throughout 2021 and 2022, there can be no assurance as to the timing and extent of the rebound or that elevated levels will be sustained over a significant period of time.
+Our high-purity commodity products for viscose and absorbent materials applications were also at extremely low pricing levels in 2019 and 2020 and later rebounded.
+There can be no assurance as to the duration and magnitude of a rebound or whether elevated levels during any one period can be sustained over a significant period of time.